vignesh362/One-to-One-Chat-Application-flutter/README.md

 # chat application

-A new Flutter application.
+A Flutter application.

 ## Getting Started

-You can actually make this in to an one to one chat app using shared preference, I did not make a sign in page , so in this project i have not filled the shared preference , this can be easily combined with already built app(or just an sign up page)
+Developed a Flutter mobile application with real-time Firebase database integration to improve communication.
+The app can be extended into a one-to-one chat application using shared preferences.
+While I didn't include a sign-in page in this project, adding one would seamlessly integrate shared preferences for enhanced functionality.